Happyyguyy/bc-hacks-2018/README.md

     (__note:__ nothing is acutally linked yet)

-__Big note: I actually don't know if it's against school policy to modify a portal webpage or scrape data with a script.
+__Big note: I actually don't know if it's against school policy to modify the portal webpage or scrape data with a script.
 Please no one get me in trouble__

 __smaller note:__ If I am against school policy please let me know as soon as possible, I will cease and desist.